Welcome to our Numeracy Homepage!

 This web page will keep parents and carers up to date with the various numeracy activities being promoted throughout the school while providing you with online resources to help your child with numeracy at home.

-In March 2020 Archbishop Beck will be celebrating International Day of Mathematics.
-Students in Years 7 to 9 will take part in a competition to see who can memorise the most digits of pi (coinciding with Pi Day on the 14th March) with prizes for the form classes that performed the best.
+In March 2020 Archbishop Beck celebrated International Day of Mathematics.
+Students in Years 7 to 9 took part in a competition to see who could memorise the most digits of pi (coinciding with Pi Day on the 14th March) with prizes for the form classes that performed the best.
 Many students and teachers took part in this competition and some students were able to memorise more than 200 digits which they then recited during assembly.
 The College will be taking part in Pi Day 2021 with plans for additional activities but if you want to start memorising the digits of pi you can make a start now by following the link below.

 Weekly Numeracy Resources 2020

 Numeracy skills are most effectively learned when they are used often and in different settings and contexts.
 You can help your child by working together on the following websites:

 MathsWatch is the website that students in the college are most familiar with and it is used for homework and independent revision.
 In addition to this, Corbett Maths is a fantastic resource that can be used all year round by our students and is an excellent resource if you want to work with your child.
 Please click the links below for easy instructions on how to make the best use of Corbett Maths (link 1 if you will access it on a smartphone, link 2 if using a laptop or desktop computer).